 - the best possible commission structure

-- profit share with the agents that help grow the company
+- profit sharing with the agents that help grow the company

-- have supportive management that consults, trains and promotes teamwork
+- have supportive management/staff that consults, trains and promotes teamwork

-By implementing this business model, KW became the #1 office in Austin and has yet to relinquish that title.
-By putting agents first and giving agents control of running the company via the ALC (Agent Leadership Council), KW showed this was a successful model to share across all markets.
+By implementing this business model, Keller Williams became the #1 office in Austin and has yet to relinquish that title.
+Putting agents first.
+Giving agents control of running the company via the ALC.
+KW showed this was a successful model to share across all markets.
 In 1991, franchising began in the US and into Canada in 1998.

-In just over 30 years in business, Keller Williams has become the largest real estate franchise in North America.
-All this, while focusing only on you, the agent, and building your business.
-After seeing the Keller Williams history, don’t you think its time to come work with a company that cares about your success over it’s own.
+In just over 30 years in business, Keller Williams has become the largest real estate franchise in the world.
+All this, while focusing only on you, the agent.
+To only help build your business, not compete with you.
+After seeing the Keller Williams history, don’t you think it’s time to come work with a company that cares about your success over its own?
 Join us today!